 The District is currently operating in the second year of the state biennium budget.
-45.5 percent of District revenue sources is from local funds, 50.3 percent is from state funds and the remaining 4.2 percent is from federal funds.
-The total expenditure per pupil was calculated at \$10,237 for fiscal year 2008 (latest information available).
+46.03 percent of District revenue sources is from local funds, 48.01 percent is from state funds and the remaining 5.96percent is from federal funds.
+The total expenditure per pupil was calculated at \$11,865 for fiscal year 2010 (latest information available).

 Over the past several years District voters have supported the school with the passage of a number of school levies.
 In November of 2005 the 4 mill permanent improvement levy was renewed for a continuing period of time, at that same time the voters also renewed the 1.00% income tax levy for an additional five years.
 In May of 2009, two emergency levies were combined and renewed for a period of ten years at 10.6 mills.
+In May of 2010 the voters again renewed the 1.00% income tax levy, but for a continuing period of time.